El Rushball, Cutting Edge, Societal Evolution, A Man, A Legend, A Way of Life.

 We thank you very much for your hospitality and your assistance.

-Hey, so that's that's what it is.
+Hey, so that's what it is.

-Now, what do you think the odds are somebody from the United States military got on the phone to these guys?
+Now, what do you think the odds are somebody from the United States military got on the phone to these guys, said, this is what you say.

-This is what you have to say.
+We've greased the skids for your release, and this is what you have to say.

 Or the Iranians are making it up.

-And those are not really U.S. sailors, and it's just really good English speaking people being presented as sailors.
+And those are not really U.S. sailors, and it's just really good English-speaking people being presented as sailors.

-Listen to plugs Biden.
+Listen to Plugs Biden.

 This is from this morning on CBA.